List of Amazon brands: Mama Bear

-Presto! was announced in a article by the WSJ in May 2016, which started with laundry detergent in 2017, has also added household paper towels and toilet paper to its product line.

 Food and beverages

 Wickedly Prime

-In early 2018, Amazon launched a line of snack foods under the name Wickedly Prime.
-The products, such as chips and cookies are only available to Amazon Prime members in the United States.
+In early 2018, Amazon launched a line of snack foods under the name Wickedly Prime only available to Amazon Prime members in the United States.

 365

 365 is the store brand at Whole Foods Market, which was acquired by Amazon in 2017.
 The brand consists of grocery items and household essentials, many of which are organic or produced without genetic engineering.
 Following Amazon's acquisition of Whole Foods, the non-perishable 365-brand products became available on Amazon's site in the United States, United Kingdom, and Canada.

-AmazonFresh
+Amazon Fresh

-AmazonFresh is a private label grocery delivery service that allows users to order groceries and household goods for delivery.
+Amazon Fresh is a private label grocery delivery service that allows users to order groceries and household goods for delivery.
 Grocery pickup services are also available in some locations.
 The brand was introduced in 2017.
 The service is available in several US states, Tokyo, Berlin, Hamburg and central/eastern London.
 In India, Amazon Fresh is available in some cities such as Mumbai, Delhi, Noida, Gurgaon, Thane, Vashi, Ahmedabad, Jaipur, Pune, Bangalore, Mysore, Chennai, Hyderabad and Kolkata.